For All The Flowers Watered By Storms

 【ᴄᴡ ғᴏʀ ғʟᴇᴇᴛɪɴɢ, ɴᴏɴsᴘᴇᴄɪғɪᴄ ᴍᴇɴᴛɪᴏɴs ᴏғ sᴇʟғ-ɪɴᴊᴜʀʏ ᴀɴᴅ sᴜɪᴄɪᴅᴇ】

-The spring night was comfortably cool and felt a lot like clarity to Kohao, who stood out on the back porch of the townhouse and drank in the moonlit air.
+The spring night was comfortably cool and felt a lot like clarity to Kato, who stood out on the back porch of the townhouse and drank in the moonlit air.
 Traffic noise was omnipresent as always just outside the City That Never Sleeps, but it was routine and muffled enough for all to still feel calm and quiet: A welcome reprieve from a rather chaotic past few days.

 He leaned back against the deck’s wooden railing and his eyes slid from the faint light of the stars overhead to the yellow glow from his daughter’s bedroom window.

-Kohao knew it would be rude to call so late at night, but he wanted to talk to Anarchy and dialed his number anyway, crossing his fingers that the phone would be on vibrate and he wouldn’t be waking the whole household up.
-Enough rings went by that Kohao started to think Anarchy had turned in for the night, but just as the thought crossed his mind, he heard a click at the other end of the line.
+Kato knew it would be rude to call so late at night, but he wanted to talk to Anarchy and dialed his number anyway, crossing his fingers that the phone would be on vibrate and he wouldn’t be waking the whole household up.
+Enough rings went by that Kato started to think Anarchy had turned in for the night, but just as the thought crossed his mind, he heard a click at the other end of the line.

 “K-O?
 What's up, is everything alright?”
 Anarchy asked as soon as he picked up; sounding awake, if somewhat concerned.